 Date cutoff: April 29 2026.
 Lead data is full-year 2024 or 2025 telemetry where a primary publisher has released it; 2026 figures are labeled as forecasts or preliminary numbers.
 Statistics that could not be reached via a named primary source on at least one verification pass were dropped rather than estimated.
 Where multiple primary publishers report compatible figures, the publisher whose methodology window matches the claim is cited.
 Secondary news aggregators are cited only where they constitute the public record of a corporate announcement, milestone, or disclosure.

-Figure 1: XBow's vulnerability miss-rate benchmark on frozen open-source applications.
+Figure 1: Public AI-vulnerability benchmark miss rate on frozen open-source applications.
 From 40 percent missed (GPT-5, August 2025) to 10 percent missed (GPT-5.5, April 2026).
 Lower is better.
-Source: XBow, "GPT-5.5: Mythos-Like Hacking, Open To All".
+Sources: The New Stack, April 2026; TrendingTopics, April 2026.

 1. AI capability on known vulnerability classes is genuinely democratized